To see more of how much your choices are limited at the supermarkets, check out our post Who makes your Supermarket Wine? (A Running List)

 If we head over to red blends, we see a lot of familiar names and many of them are under the umbrella of Constellation Brands.
 The past couple of years, Constellation has been spending mad money buying virtually everything from high-end Napa estates like Schrader Cellars, several of Charles Smith’s Washington labels to distilleries like High West and breweries like Ballast Point.

-Constellation Brands has been buying up so many labels that it is becoming something of a parlor game to guess who they are going to swallow up next.
+Constellation Brands has certainly been on a buying spree of late.
+It is becoming something of a parlor game to guess who they are going to swallow up next.
 For many observers, the betting money is on Constellation making a move to acquire Ste.
 Michelle Wine Estates.

-That doesn’t even include their other well known brands like Seven Falls, Drumheller, Northstar, Spring Valley Vineyards, Stimson, Tenet/Pundit, Col Solare and their original Chateau Ste.
-Michelle label.
+That doesn’t even include their other well known brands.
+Things like Seven Falls, Drumheller, Northstar, Spring Valley, Stimson, Tenet/Pundit, Col Solare as well as their original CSM label.
 It also doesn’t include some of their partnership projects and recent purchases of California wineries like Stag’s Leap Wine Cellars and Patz & Hall to go with their previous holdings of Conn Creek, Villa Mt.
 Eden, and Erath in Oregon.

-In fact, it is entirely possible for many restaurants in Washington State to have a wine list of 100+ wines made up of nothing but brands owned completely or partially by Ste Michelle Wine Estates.
+Restaurants can have wine lists of 100+ wines made up of nothing but brands owned by Ste Michelle Wine Estates.

-For many small wineries its virtually impossible to break through so it is no surprise that a start up like Liberation Distribution is capturing attention.
+This results in making it virtually impossible for many small wineries to break through.
+So it’s not surprising that a start up like Liberation Distribution is capturing attention.
 It potentially could be a game changer for many family wineries.

-It’s something worth watching and worth raising a glass to toast the success of–even if that glass, right now, is made by one of the handful of mega-corporations.
+It’s something worth watching and certainly worth raising a glass to toast the success of.